Sausage and Spinach Quiche {Christmas Quiche}

 Step 4: Add the cooled sausage mixture to the cheese and egg mixture; stir to combine well.

-Eggs and cheese being stirred together in a glass bowl.
+eggs being beaten together in a glass bowl

 All ingredients being mixed with the eggs for this sausage Quiche.